 Trying to get your data off a crashed Mac hard drive can be really frustrating.
 Since restarting and Disk Utility didn’t work for you, here are a few things you could try next.

 Sometimes software might be your best bet.
 I’ve had good luck using Disk Drill for Mac.
 It’s a solid tool for recovering lost data.
 Whenever my Mac’s hard drive had issues, Disk Drill’s scanning and easy-to-use recovery process saved the day.
-You can check out this Disk Drill Review (Disk Drill for Mac Review - In a League of Its Own (2024)).
+You can check out this Disk Drill Review (https://www.pandorarecovery.com/disk-drill-mac-review/).

 Avoid reinstalling the operating system or any other intensive operations until you’ve recovered your data, just to be on the safe side.
 The more you fiddle with your drive, the higher the risk of loss.